activeadmin/activeadmin/docs/6-show-pages.md

     active_admin_comments_for(resource)
   end

-  sidebar "Details", only: :show do
+  sidebar :details, only: :show do
     attributes_table_for book do
       row :title
       row :author